Robust Multi-Modal Sensor Fusion: An Adversarial Approach: Conclusion

 \section{Conclusion}

-In this work, we proposed a data driven approach that learns a structured hidden space between sensors by the way of a bank of Generative Adversarial Networks.
-The hidden space is used to learn the features of interest for target classification.
+In this work, we proposed a data driven approach to learn a structured hidden space between sensors by way of a bank of Generative Adversarial Networks.
+The maps into the hidden space are forced to commute with each other, leading to the estimates from different modalities to lie in a common subspace.
+Enforcing commutation is also shown to lead to faster convergence and better hidden space estimates.
+The hidden space is subsequently used to learn the features of a target of interest for classification.
+The `private' and `shared' information in a hidden space was further enhanced by including a selection matrix that selects features of interest for each modality before classification.
 The hidden space serves a dual purpose of detecting noisy/damaged sensors and mitigating sensor losses by ensuring a graceful performance degradation.
 Experiments on multiple datasets show that the proposed approach secures a great degree of robustness to noisy/damaged sensors, and outperforms existing fusion algorithms.

 \ifCLASSOPTIONcaptionsoff

 \fi